mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 2. **Corporate Espionage:** Needs party to infiltrate rival's operations and steal trade secrets or sabotage operations.
 3. **The Blackmail:** Someone is blackmailing him (rare!).
 Needs party to find out who and eliminate the problem quietly.
 4. **Protect the Shipment:** High-value cargo needs protection from pirates/monsters/rivals.
 Simple job that becomes complicated.
-5. **The Daughter's Suitor:** Lady Serina has attracted unwanted attention.
-Davos wants party to make the problem go away without obvious connection to him.
+5. **The Succession Sabotage:** Lady Serina Goldshore (Lord Aldris IV's daughter) has attracted a promising suitor—a match that could produce heirs and secure the main branch's succession for generations.
+Davos wants the party to sabotage the romance discreetly: spread rumors, create "misunderstandings," or make the suitor's family look unsuitable.
+If Serina remains unmarried and childless, Davos's claim to reunite the houses becomes stronger.
 6. **The Missing Agent:** One of his informants disappeared with sensitive information.
 Find them, retrieve the information, ensure silence.
 7. **The Hostile Takeover:** Davos is trying to acquire a company/property.
 Owner won't sell.
 Party might be hired by Davos... or by the owner to stop him.